aruiz-p/netwithalex/content/posts/sdwan-secure-access.md

 Security has always been a top of mind for organizations, but protecting every angle of the network remains a challenge.
 At the same time, ensuring an optimal application and user experience is equally important.
 Organizations have often had to choose between security-focused and performance-driven solutions, leading to increased management and operational complexity.

-Secure Access is a robust solution that addresses these challenges.
+Cisco Secure Access is a robust solution that addresses these challenges.
 It offers top notch security by integrating advanced technologies and access controls.
 This means that users can get a _**secure and direct**_ connectivity from SD-WAN sites to the internet or private/public clouds.

 Let's see how it works